wojtekmach/hippy/backend/README.md

 ## Notes

-* If you choose to change the application's structure, you could manually start the router from your code like this `Chatty.Router.start`
+* If you choose to change the application's structure, you could manually start the router from your code like this `Hippy.Router.start`